 The beaches aren’t spectacular (you really do have to go to an all inclusive to find those), but they are perfect for escaping the city for a bit of fun in the sun.
-A return way taxi to one of those beaches will cost $50-60.
-You can also take a bus (cost is $5) leaving from Hotel Inglaterra every 30 minutes.
+A round-trip taxi to one of those beaches will cost $50-60 USD.
+You can also take a bus (cost is $5 USD) leaving from Hotel Inglaterra every 30 minutes.

 Where to Stay in Havana